Chinese language : Lesson 3

 Tomorrow morning at 8:10.

 Our date and time guide explains how to express times in Chinese.
-The largest units come first and the time of day is included as well in place of 'am' or 'pm'.
+The largest units come first and the time of day is needed in place of 'am' or 'pm'.

 wait a moment